vknowable/connext-router-track/README.md

 **Web3Signer** supports a variety of external key vaults and HSMs.
 Consult the [official docs](https://docs.web3signer.consensys.net/en/latest/Reference/Key-Configuration-Files/) to get started, but if you need help getting up and running with a specific method, please feel free to reach out on our Discord... chances are we can connect you with another operator who's already gone through the setup process!

-Whenever you are joining a crypto project we advie that you should use a brand new wallet each time.
+Whenever you are joining a crypto project we advise that you should use a brand new wallet each time.
 You can generate a private key using the following command:
 `openssl rand -hex 32 > private_key.json`